 The Safety Management System (SMS) is the foundation of ISM Code compliance strategies.
 It includes:

-Every shipping company must customise its SMS to match its operations while following maritime regulatory frameworks.
+Every shipping company must customize its SMS to match its operations while following maritime regulatory frameworks.

 2. Training and Familiarization